 ENC (elektronička naplata cestarina) or ETC (electronic toll collection) is a prepaid method of paying the toll.
 To use this method, an ENC device must be mounted on your car’s windshield.
 It serves for contactless payment of highway tolls without the mediation of a toll attendant.

 Once the vehicle arrives at the toll station, the ENC device is scanned and payment is processed.
 ENC devices can be used for all categories of vehicles.

-Drivers can top up their ENC prepaid accounts with cash on authorized sales points of Croatian Highways in kuna or euro.
+Drivers can top up their ENC prepaid accounts with cash on authorized sales points of Croatian Highways in euro.
 You can also do it by internet banking or HAC ENC mobile application, which is available for Android here and iOS here.

 More information on ENC devices, ENC toll discounts, and refilling the ENC prepaid accounts is available here.

 A list of ENC authorized sales points in Croatia is available here.